 While initially, I thought this would be a completely closed system (as most Apple products are) the Homepod actually supports quite a bit.
 Most smart home devices can be connected to the Home app, and the Pod controls all of that, either with your touch or with your voice.

 Features are great and are the true selling point of the Homepod.
 The sound, however, isn’t the star of the show.
 While Apple has some interesting kit inside, the speaker falls below the Sonos One, despite being near twice the price.

-A woofer at the top of the speaker projects bass out the top, as opposed using a passive radiator.
+A woofer at the top of the speaker projects bass out the top, as opposed to using a passive radiator.
 It creates a much more natural bass, but less of it.
-A seven tweeter array at the bottom deals with the top-end, creating a nice sense of space, but without as much clarity as the One.
+A seven tweeter array at the bottom deals with the top-end, creating a nice sense of space, but without as much clarity as to the One.

 To tune the sound better for each room, the speaker automatically adjusts based on its placement.
 It sends out a signal and then, using the six different microphones, senses when it returns.
 As it does, it estimates the distance from walls and uses the tweeters at different powers to create the most natural sound possible.